Twitch (service): Mature content

 In early 2021, some streams began to use their Twitch channel to broadcast themselves from hot tubs while wearing swimsuits.
 Twitch considered these streams to be "not advertiser friendly", banning some of the more predominant channels that had taken this route.
 In May 2021, Twitch clarified in a "Pools, Hot Tubs, and Beaches" post that it was not trying to discriminate against women or others through this action, but through content that they deemed to be "sexually suggestive".
 In June that year, Twitch also took similar action against users that performed yoga while at the same time made autonomous sensory meridian response (ASMR) sounds via their microphones, which Twitch also stated was approaching sexual content.

+In December 2023, the platform introduced a new policy that relaxed prohibitions on certain adult content, given that said content would be appropriately labeled.
+This came amidst the popularity of supposedly "topless" videos on the platform.
+Popularized by streamer Morgpie, the genre saw creators push the previous boundaries of Twitch's guidelines by implying but not explicitly showing nudity.
+Twitch's new policy also allowed depictions of "fictionalized nudity".
+However, Twitch rescinded its policy very shortly after, following backlash from users and streamers.
+Twitch CEO Dan Clancy acknowledged that the new policy was a step too far, and that distinguishing between digital art and photography was challenging.
+As a result, Twitch will no longer permit depictions of real or fictional nudity, regardless of the medium.
+The company also removed content that violated the updated policy and issued channel enforcements.
+While some changes to Twitch's Sexual Content Policy remain in effect, such as allowing content that highlights certain body parts and specific dances without a label, games featuring nudity or sexual violence as a core focus are still prohibited.